Create an account on the Things Network

 In the ‘Device EUI' box paste the value of the DevEUI from the previous section.

 Finally, click on the Register button at the bottom right of your screen.
-Your device is now registered with the application.

 Return to the Arduino IDE and open this Arduino sketch from GIST